HRRock/ROCKER-PLAYBOOK/README.md

 Here are a few suggestions on pages I think you'd like to start on.
 If that's not your thing, that's cool!
 Just hit the search bar and take a look around.
 Didn't find what you needed?
 Why not start your own page?
 Just click here to get started.

    ## Who we are

+Basic Overview:
+Rock Content is a Saas (software as a service) organization.
+Our clients are other business (B2B)
+We have multiple products (Ion Interactive, Visually, Live, Studio, iClips and Rock.OS), all aimed at helping our clients to create content experiences that attract, engage, and convert their audiences.

+What is content, and why is it important?
+Content is important because it gets our attention.
+We all interact with content regularly: we find interesting articles on Facebook or Twitter, we receive email newsletters, we watch how-to videos on YouTube, we read news articles, we attend online webinars.
+All of these are examples of content...produced ultimately for one purpose: to get your attention.

+Why is your attention so important?
+Because your attention may eventually convert to $.
+And dollars keep businesses alive.

+How does attention lead to $?
+The more targeted visitors an organization can attract, the greater the likelihood that many of those visitors will become paying customers.
+For brands, this means that a product or service may be purchased.
+For media organizations, subscriptions may be purchased to supplement the ad revenue they get from having lots of viewers.

+It's increasingly important for businesses to have a content strategy - a plan for attracting and converting viewers with content.

+Just as there are many different types of content, our products help with content in a variety of ways.